awsdocs/amazon-opensearch-service-developer-guide/doc_source/vpc.md

 ### Reserving IP addresses in a VPC subnet<a name="reserving-ip-vpc-endpoints"></a>

 OpenSearch Service connects a domain to a VPC by placing network interfaces in a subnet of the VPC \(or multiple subnets of the VPC if you enable [multiple Availability Zones](managedomains-multiaz.md)\)\.
 Each network interface is associated with an IP address\.
-Before you create your OpenSearch Service domain, you must have a sufficient number of IP addresses available in the VPC subnet to accommodate the network interfaces\.
+Before you create your OpenSearch Service domain, you must have a sufficient number of IP addresses available in each subnet to accommodate the network interfaces\.

-The number of IP addresses that OpenSearch Service requires depends on the ratio of data nodes to master nodes\.

-Here's the basic formula: The number of IP addresses reserved in each subnet is three times the number of data nodes, plus the number of master nodes\.
+Here's the basic formula: The number of IP addresses that OpenSearch Service reserves in each subnet is three times the number of data nodes, divided by the number of Availability Zones\.

 **Examples**
-+ If a domain has 10 data nodes and three master nodes, the IP count is \(10 \* 3\) \+ 3 = 33\.
++ If a domain has nine data nodes across three Availability Zones, the IP count per subnet is 9 \* 3 / 3 = 9\.
++ If a domain has eight data nodes across two Availability Zones, the IP count per subnet is 8 \* 3 / 2 = 12\.
-+ If a domain has five data nodes and three master nodes, the IP count is \(5 \* 3\) \+ 3 = 18\.
++ If a domain has six data nodes in one Availability Zone, the IP count per subnet is 6 \* 3 / 1 = 18\.

 When you create the domain, OpenSearch Service reserves the IP addresses, uses some for the domain, and reserves the rest for [blue/green deployments](managedomains-configuration-changes.md)\.
 You can see the network interfaces and their associated IP addresses in the **Network Interfaces** section of the Amazon EC2 console\.
 The **Description** column shows which OpenSearch Service domain the network interface is associated with\.